ilsundal/ncollections/README.md

 - ArrayList and LinkedList
 - HashSet and NativeSet
 - HashMap and NativeMap
-- Deque
-- Stack
-- Queue
+- Queue and PriorityQueue
-- PriorityQueue
+- Deque and Stack

 Why use ncollections?
 - **More collections** With standard JavaScript, you only have maps (via objects), arrays and sets.